Roseville Rosebowl

 Counter plans - I think counter plans are an essential tool for negative teams.
 Please note that I am not a big fan of multiple conditional counter plans.
 Running a couple of well developed counter plans is better than running 4 or 5 underdeveloped counter plans.
 Counter plans should have a text to compete against the affirmative plan text.

-Theory - General theory in debate rounds like conditionality and that are fine but have rarely been round winners without a lot of time devoted to why theory should be considered over substance.
+Theory - General theory in debate rounds like conditionality are fine but have rarely been round winners without a lot of time devoted to why theory should be considered over substance.

 If you have any questions please let me know and I will happily answer those questions.